saphlua/superbrain/README.md

 | `~` | Inverts the value of the active cell.
 (NOT logic operation) |
 | `&` | Takes the value of the cells immediately to the left and right, ANDs them, and puts the value in the active cell. |
 | `\|` | Takes the value of the cells immediately to the left and right, ORs them, and puts the value in the active cell. |

+## Endangered Features

+- Remove AND and OR operations from standard set (too intuitive); replace with multi-dimensional operators.